 The project aims to increase the quality of youth work by exchanging best practises, methods and ideas regarding creative start-ups in rural areas - new businesses that are using the traditional intangible heritage of rural areas (e.g. handicrafts, visual arts, gastronomy, social practises, rituals and festive events, music and performing arts, oral traditions and expressions) in a contemporary way by using modern ICT

 (e-commerce, e- platforms, applications, distant work etc.).
 This project will encourage youth to combine traditional rural businesses with modern technologies, thus facilitating the development of innovative, high value added products in areas that are struggling with a socioeconomic decline.
 During the project we will jointly work on workshop scenarios and best practise collection to develop entrepreneurial skills amongst youth who are potential rural innovators.
 At the end of the project a blended mobility for youth will be implemented.

 It will include a set of workshops that will allow youngsters to shape and develop innovative business ideas based on the local intangible heritage and the modern ICT during an intensive 6-day training that can be implemented at once or as a series of workshops during a longer period of time.
 This approach of the training is innovative because it focuses business education to one specific field - business that is based on exploring traditional cultural heritage in an innovative way.

-The 1st international event: Youth workers' seminar.
+The international event in Poland: Youth workers' seminar.
 The staff training will focus on improving and developing training in order to involve youth in innovative business based on the intangible heritage.
 Short-term staff training will include experience exchange, workshops, testing of training approaches and study visits to examples of a creative business

 in rural regions, as well as meetings with representatives of other organisations providing training.